Killing Rats with Baking Soda | Does it Really Work?

 killing rats with baking soda

 Given that the bicarbonate in the baking soda reacts with the acid, it does the same with the rats.
-If the rat consumes the baking soda, they cannot pass gas from their body, which means the gas builds up in their system and eventually causes internal blockage and suffocation.
+If these rodents consume the baking soda, they cannot pass gas from their body, which means the gas builds up in their system and eventually causes internal blockage and suffocation, making it a poison for rats?

 Technically, killing rats with baking soda is possible, but its concept is much more complicated than you know.